forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 // out of date, content planned to be moved/updated, 17.11.

 On the Ukrainian military campaign: In the 2nd half of September (in the first half, there were many good reasons for pushing the forces away from Kharkiv such as bringing Kharkiv out of artillery range) mainly military objectives seem to guide: Fighting a grinding war or advance whichever is [considered] more advantageous.
-* Regarding Kherson city possibly mainly grinding [combined with slow advances], possibly waiting for the right moment and positioning or possibly patience until the supply breaks down to minimize losses as storming Kherson could be where bloody for all and cause a lot of destruction.
+* Regarding Kherson city possibly mainly grinding [combined with slow advances], possibly waiting for the right moment and positioning or possibly patience until the supply breaks down to minimize losses as storming Kherson could be very bloody for all and cause a lot of destruction.
 * Advances even into the Donbas, where it is - lets say - questionable whether the local people (i.e. the people living currently there) want fighting to return.
   > Why not conquer [the hearts of] the people with charming policies instead of bombs?
 The same even more for Russia.